juanpanasiti/pydantic-tooltypes/README.md

 - `Omit`: Removes a subset of fields from a model.
 - `Required`: Makes selected fields required, others optional.

+All utilities now support **class parametrization**, similar to generics in TypeScript or Python typing.

 ## Installation

 ```bash